rdboyett/cookiecutter-simple-django/README.rst

 Description
 -----------

-Lighter version of the Daniel Greenfeld's cookiecutter-django.
+Lighter version of the Daniel Greenfeld's cookiecutter-django with bootstrap added.

 It uses the latest stable versions and it only defines a skeleton which can be extended as needed.